26 April 2011 by Web Bureau

 Write Unique META Descriptions

-Although the META Description tag has little or no direct impact on ranking these days, it usually determines your search snippet and impacts CTR and makes pages look more valuable.
+Although the META Description tag has little or no direct impact on ranking these days, it usually determines your search snippet and impacts CTR, making pages look more valuable.
 META descriptions can be generated from data, including using snippets of product descriptions.
 They should be meaningful to visitors, and not overloaded with keywords.

 Put Keywords in Anchor Text